Advanced Features

 * **`HermesFunctionCallParser`** — Qwen3 and other models using the [Hermes function-calling format](https://github.com/NousResearch/Hermes-Function-Calling).

-Some runtime utilities are exposed on the concrete `LiquidInferenceEngineRunner` rather than the cross-platform `ModelRunner` protocol/interface.
-The most common is **prompt token budgeting** — useful when you need to estimate context usage before sending a long request.
+`getPromptTokensSize(messages:, addBosToken:)` is declared directly on `ModelRunner` — no cast required.
+Useful when you need to estimate context usage before sending a long request.

 <Tabs>